 Pennsylvania County Expands Electronic Recording Options

-PropertyInfo Corporation (PIC), a provider of end-to-end records management solutions, has partnered with Montgomery County, Pa., to offer additional electronic recording services via eSecureFile to the county’s submitters.
+PropertyInfo Corp.
+(PIC), a provider of end-to-end records management solutions, has partnered with Berks County, Pa., to offer additional electronic recording services for legal documents via eSecureFile to the county’s submitters.

 With eSecureFile, submitters can electronically submit land records in minutes – virtually eliminating travel time and expenses associated with visiting the local courthouse.
 There is no software to install and no set-up costs, which is a benefit for submitters and offers a no-risk solution.
 Once the submitter has signed up with eSecureFile they have the ability to eRecord into all eSecureFile counties.